 There are benefits and potential challenges to both, and much depends on your home’s layout and style, what you need and the available space.

-Here, we discuss both types of back door in detail to help you decide which model would best suit your property.
+Here, we discuss both types of back doors in detail to help you decide which model would best suit your property.
 Before you decide, take time to understand the differences and potential limitations of each design.

 French doors typically overlook a garden or patio.
 They’re usually hinged double doors which mainly open outwards (although not always), and help break down the barriers between the inside and outdoors.
 When they’re open, you have full access to the whole width of the opening, creating a real feeling of light and space and this is ideal in particular for smaller properties and gardens.
 In style, shape and appearance, they’re clearly similar to French windows.